angular/angular/DEVELOPER.md

-# Building and Testing Angular 2 for JS
+# Building and Testing Angular

-This document describes how to set up your development environment to build and test Angular 2 JS version.
+This document describes how to set up your development environment to build and test Angular.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)